5 things to do in McHenry County: So many egg hunts!

 2. The Bunny Trail in Lake in the Hills will feature fun riddles, jokes and photo opportunities for families as they walk the trail to find the bunny.

-Tickets are free for Lake in the Hills residents, and cost $2 for nonresidents.
+Tickets are free for Lake in the Hills residents and $2 for nonresidents.
 This outdoor event takes place rain or shine.
 Attendees should bring a basket to collect eggs being passed out by community partners along the way.

 For information or to register, go to bit.ly/BunnyTrail2022.